 Most business schools offer scholarship funds for which you can apply to complete the MBA.

 Your employer may even offer you the chance to complete an MBA that they will fund.
 MBAs offer the chance to learn valuable skills, and if you show promise, it could be in your company’s best interests to train you in this way.

 How long does it take to complete an MBA programme?

-The duration of the MBA can vary, depending on whether you study full time or part time.
-Most Business School offer one-year and two-year programmes and some offer 16-and-18-month programmes.
+The duration of the MBA can vary, depending on whether you study you study full-time or part-time.
+Most business schools offer one-year and two-year programmes and some offer 16-and-18-month programmes.